These pages apply mainly to the United Kingdom.

 The UN Convention on the Rights of Persons with Disabilities was ratified by the UK on 8th June 2009.
 With the possible exception of European treaties, the CRPD is the most important international treaty on disability.
 To put international instruments in context, see the introduction.

-The Equality and Human Rights Commission (EHRC) has produced a very useful guide to the CRPD (link to EHRC website), called The United Nations Convention on the Rights of People with Disabilities Equality and Human Rights Commission Guidance What does it mean for you?
+The Equality and Human Rights Commission (EHRC) has produced a very useful guide to the CRPD (link to EHRC website), updated July 2017, called The United Nations Convention on the Rights of People with Disabilities What does it mean for you?

 To pick out just a few points from the EHRC guide:

-This EHRC guide, under the heading 'What obligations does the Convention place on the government?', says that in the case of some (only some) rights, namely economic, social and cultural rights, the CRPD recognises that many countries may not be able to take steps to make some of the rights real for all disabled people immediately, but the government should still try to do everything in its power and use all available resources to make sure disabled people enjoy their human rights as quickly as possible.
+This EHRC guide, under the heading 'What obligations does the Convention place on the government?', says that in the case of some (only some) rights, namely economic, social and cultural rights, the CRPD recognises that many countries may not be able to take steps to make them real for all disabled people immediately, but the government should still make every effort, using all available resources, to make sure disabled people enjoy their human rights as quickly as possible.
 Also the UN is likely to expect a relatively wealthy country like Britain to be doing better than a developing country.

 The Convention is not directly enforceable in the UK courts.
 UK anti-discrimination legislation - most importantly the Equality Act 2010 - remains the main legislation one wants to fall within.

 The CRPD may be relevant in interpreting and applying legislation which is directly enforceable in the UK.
-This includes the Equality Act 2010, for example what is a reasonable adjustment, and the Human Rights Act.
+This includes the Equality Act 2010, for example what is a 'disability', what is a reasonable adjustment, and the Human Rights Act.
 Further, for public authorities, having due regard to the Convention may be seen as part of their compliance with the public equality duty.

 Burnip v Birmingham City Council, Court of Appeal, 2012.